lizhongzheng/lizhongzheng.github.io/_posts/2024-06-30-nested-H-score.md

 We would like to emphasize the importance of this step: we are deviating from the standard operation of neural networks, which generate feature functions that are in the form of an arbitrary linear combination of the standard orthonormal and ordered modes.
 This is one key reason that the learning results of neural networks have little hope of allowing any interpretation.
 Sorting out the features in a standard form is an important starting point if we want to control, measure, and reuse the learned features.

 As we will use the nested structure repeatedly, to avoid having too many lines in our figures, we will adopt a new **concatenation** symbol, "$$\,+\hspace{-.7em}+\,$$", where simply takes all the inputs to form a vector output.
-In some drawings, such an operation to merge data is simply denoted by a dot in the graph, but here, we use the special symbol to emphasize the change of dimensionality.
+In some drawings, such an operation to merge data is simply denoted by a dot in the graph, but here, we use a special symbol to emphasize the change of dimensionality.
 For example, the concatenation operation in the nest H-Score network is replaced with a new figure as follows.

 |![test image](/assets/img/concatenation.png){: width="250" }|
 |<b> The Concatenation Symbol </b>|